Colorectal Cancer Education Resources

 Patients at average risk of colorectal cancer who have a clean colonoscopy do not need to repeat the test for 10 years.
 This and many other practical recommendations for cancer prevention were issued in “Guidelines for Colonoscopy Surveillance After Screening and Polypectomy,” a consensus update issued by the U.S. Multisociety Task Force on Colorectal Cancer.
 Click here to read the guideline.

 This tool for ACG members reflects the College’s commitment to educating the public about the lifesaving potential of colorectal cancer screening.
 The poster measures 36 x 18.
 Click here for PDF.
+To purchase a CRC poster for $10, ACG members can visit the Online Store.

-This educational video for GI patients, produced by the ACG Institute for Clinical Research and Education, underscores the lifesaving importance of colorectal screening by colonoscopy.
+This new educational video for GI patients, produced by the ACG Institute for Clinical Research and Education, underscores the lifesaving importance of colorectal screening by colonoscopy.
 The video instills confidence in patients about the effectiveness, safety and importance of colonoscopy.
 Featuring the experience of a female patient, we follow her through the day of her exam.
 The video reviews all clinical information regarding colonoscopy and urges viewers to follow all instructions from their health care providers.

 As part of ACG’s efforts to promote awareness during March Colorectal Cancer month observances, physician experts contributed to these audio sessions to answer some of the most common questions.